NabilSnigdho/avro-slate/README.md

 Avro Slate is is a full featured Avro Phonetic application with dictionary support.
 It is built with [Slate](https://github.com/ianstormtaylor/slate), [Windi CSS](https://windicss.org), [Vite](https://vitejs.dev), [অক্ষর - Okkhor](https://github.com/gulshan/okkhor) and many other awesome libraries and tools.

-Avro Slate is inspired by [AvroPad](https://github.com/omicronlab/avro-pad/) and provides almost the functionality and UI.
-Avro Slate also uses dictionary data and code from [ibus-avro](https://github.com/sarim/ibus-avro), so the dictionary suggestion is expected to be almost(see the differences below) identical.
+Avro Slate is inspired by [AvroPad](https://github.com/omicronlab/avro-pad/) and provides almost the same functionality and UI.
+Avro Slate also uses dictionary data and code from [ibus-avro](https://github.com/sarim/ibus-avro), so the dictionary suggestion is expected to be somewhat identical with some enhancements(see the differences below).
+A portion of the avro phonetic library is taken from [riti (রীতি)](https://github.com/OpenBangla/riti/).
+Riti might be included with wasm support as the backend in future versions.

-Although I wanted to use [riti (রীতি)](https://github.com/OpenBangla/riti/) as the backend initially, it seems porting it to wasm is not that straightforward, because it uses file io.
-Nevertheless the code of this project is heavily inspired by riti and OBK.

 ## Suggestion differences from AvroPad